-Welcome to the Test Modeller QuickStart Manual Testing Tutorial series.
+Welcome to the Quality Modeller QuickStart Manual Testing Tutorial series.
 In this series, we are going to take you through Getting started, Modelling out combinations, Generating & Running test cases and Publishing a test suite all for Manual Testing.

 Business Flow